naiyerasif/site/src/content/post/2022/2022-04-15-18-52-10-customizing-microsoft-office-installation.md

 :::figure
 ![Office installation splashscreen](./images/2022-04-15-18-52-10-customizing-microsoft-office-installation-04.png)

-Installing Office with selected applications
+::caption[Installing Office with selected applications]
 :::

 And that's how you can do a clean install of the Office suite ensuring you install only what you need.